tadgy/gitattributesdb/README.md

 ```
 { printf "%s" <path> | base64 -w 0; printf "\\n"; } >>.gitattributesdb-extra
 ```
-Where `<filename>` is a file relative to the repository root.
+Where `<path>` is a path relative to the repository root.

-Old files (that no longer exist on the filesystem) stored in the `.gitattributesdb-extra` file are ignored when commiting.
+Old paths (that no longer exist on the filesystem) stored in the `.gitattributesdb-extra` file are ignored when commiting.